vuchau0802/Build-CRUD-API/pdf-reports/README.md

 - `report_queries.py` — all SQL: the four aggregations plus the `reports` bookkeeping table (insert, lookup by id, lookup latest-today)
 - `render.py` — builds the HTML report and prints it to PDF via Playwright, with page-break-safe CSS (`break-inside: avoid`, repeating `<thead>`)
 - `main.py` — the three routes: generate, get metadata, download file

-## Notes

-- `report.db` and generated PDFs are git-ignored — the seed script and code are the recipe; the database and files are disposable, regenerable output.
-- Built as part of FlyRank's Backend AI Engineering internship track.